2016 Halim Airport runway collision: Investigation

 Flight 7703 was communicating with the tower on frequency 118.6 MHz.
 The communications were recorded by ground-based, automatic, voice-recording equipment and the CVR with good quality; while the towed ATR 42 was communicating on frequency 152.7 MHz.
 The communications in the ATR 42 were not recorded.
 Based on interview of the ground crew, the towed ATR 42 requested for a reposition to the south apron.
-When Flight 7703 was pushed back, the towed aircraft was instructed by Halim Tower unit to continue towing and report taxiway "C”.

-The absence of lighting on the ATR 42 made it impossible for the air traffic controller to notice the movement of the aircraft, knowing that it was night, aggravated by light shower in Halim Airport.
+When Flight 7703 was pushed back, the towed aircraft was instructed by Halim Tower unit to continue towing and report taxiway "C”.The absence of lighting on the ATR 42 made it impossible for the air traffic controller to notice the movement of the aircraft, knowing that it was night, aggravated by light shower in Halim Airport.
 The assistant controller could only see the lights from the towing vehicle.
 At this point, the towing car driver stated that he saw Flight 7703 was lining up for takeoff then asked to the Halim Tower whether Flight 7703 was initiating the takeoff, but there was no reply from the Halim Tower.
 Fearing that Flight 7703 would take off, the towing car driver then speeds up the towing and turned to the right side of the runway.

 The pilot stated that during line up, the lights surround the turn pad were very bright and affected his forward vision for a short time.
 It was common practice in Halim to line-up at the turn pad beyond the threshold runway 24.
 The air traffic controller then observed if there was another aircraft or a vehicle in the runway.
 Because they didn't see any other aircraft in the runway, Flight 7703 was then cleared for take off by Halim Tower.
 While taking off, the First Officer then realised that there was an object in the runway (the ATR 42), the Captain quickly took over the control and applied a right rudder input immediately.
 The Boeing 737-800's winglet then slammed into the ATR 42, at a speed of 80 kn.

+At the conclusion of the investigations it was established that the causes of the accident were: